-In order to work with children and young people an ENHANCED Disclosure through the Diocese must be obtained from the Disclosure and Barring service (DBS).
+To work with children and young people an ENHANCED Disclosure through the Diocese must be obtained from the Disclosure and Barring service (DBS).

 Please contact the DBS (instruction sheet enclosed) at the same time as completing this application form.

 Signed